Gristhorpe Man: Recent findings

 The Bradford team deduced that the man was a high status individual, not unlike a tribal chieftain judging by his height of six feet.
-Growing to such a height may well have been because of a relatively good diet, an indication of social standing.
+Growing to such a height may well have been because of a relatively good diet, an indication of good social standing.
 He also boasts a nearly-full set of teeth in remarkable condition.
 Other clues to his status come from the grave goods.
 There were a lot of artefacts.
 The body was wrapped in a skin cloak, of which only fragments survive.
 There was a bronze dagger, a bark vessel that was sealed in some way, flint tools, hair from the hide and a wicker basket containing food residue.
 The individual was of advanced age and seems to have died from natural causes.
 There were a few healed fractures, consistent with the life of a warrior.